JamesSkemp/words/content/post/installing-python-on-a-local-windows-based-apache-server.md

 +++
-title = "Installing Python on a local  Windows-based, Apache, server" summary = "In this article, we'll be installing Python on our local server via ActiveState's ActivePython." draft = false comments = true date = "2006-10-07T08:11:00-05:00"
+title = "Installing Python on a local  Windows-based, Apache, server" description = "In this article, we'll be installing Python on our local server via ActiveState's ActivePython." draft = false comments = true date = "2006-10-07T08:11:00-05:00"